Triple-threat storm is potentially bringing more strong winds, tornadoes and flooding to Southeast - KTVZ

 More than 45 million people are under an enhanced severe weather threat (level 3 of 5) across the Southeast, where parts of Georgia, Alabama, Tennessee and the western Carolinas could see damaging winds and a few tornadoes.

-More than 2 million people in areas of Georgia and Florida are also under a flood watch Wednesday morning to Thursday morning.
-The forecast calls for 2 to 4 inches of widespread rainfall with some isolated areas getting around 5 inches.
+A flood watch is also in effect for more than 2 million people in areas of Georgia and Florida Wednesday morning to Thursday morning.
+The forecast shows 2 to 4 inches of widespread rainfall is expected, with some isolated areas getting around 5 inches.

 “Conditions for the Southeast will begin to deteriorate as the storms begin to pop up as early as 10:30 a.m., with storms becoming more consistent starting at 2:00 p.m. and continuing into the evening and early Thursday morning,” CNN meteorologist Rob Shackelford said.